chuckus/inkdrop-import-notion-markdown/README.md

 ## Todo

-- [] Select root notebook to create export in
+- [x] Select root notebook to create export in
+- [ ] Give option of skipping already imported files
+- [ ] Give real time updates of parsing progress
-- [] Recursively walk through folder
+- [x] Recursively walk through folder
-    - [] Create notebook based on folder, if not exist
+    - [x] Create notebook based on folder, if not exist
-- [] Starting at leaves, import files into folder.
+- [x] Starting at leaves, import files into folder.
-    - [] Markdown
+    - [x] Markdown
-        - [] Import
+        - [x] Import
             - [] Parse `Created` line
             - [] For any local folder link, look at dict and replace with inkdrop link.
         - [] Generate inkdrop link, and take filename as url encoded and store in dict - this will be useful later